barabashsr/yarobot_control_unit/docs/planning_phase/command-interface.md

 MOVE <axis> <position> [velocity] [acceleration]
 ```

-**Description**: Commands the specified axis to move to an absolute position using a trapezoidal or S-curve motion profile.
+**Description**: Commands the specified axis to move to an absolute position using a trapezoidal motion profile (S-curve post-MVP).
 The motor accelerates to the specified velocity (or default), maintains it, then decelerates to stop exactly at the target position.

 **Parameters**:
 - `axis`: Motor axis letter (X-E) or number (0-7)
-- `position`: Target position in configured units (mm or degrees)
+- `position`: Target position in SI units (meters for linear, radians for rotary)
-- `velocity`: Maximum velocity during move (units/sec), optional - uses configured default if omitted
+- `velocity`: Maximum velocity during move (m/s or rad/s), optional - uses configured default if omitted
-- `acceleration`: Maximum acceleration/deceleration (units/sec²), optional - uses configured default if omitted
+- `acceleration`: Maximum acceleration/deceleration (m/s² or rad/s²), optional - uses configured default if omitted

 **Behavior**:
 - Validates position against software limits before executing
-- For servo motors (0-3), uses RMT peripheral for precise pulse generation
+- For servo motors (0-4), uses RMT peripheral for precise pulse generation
-- For steppers (4-5), uses MCPWM with pulse counting
+- For steppers (5-6), uses MCPWM/LEDC with pulse counting
 - Non-blocking: returns immediately, motion executes asynchronously
-- Overwrites any previous motion in progress
+- **Blends to new target if axis is already moving** - no "axis busy" errors
+- Profile recalculated on-the-fly from current position/velocity to new target

 **Examples**:
 ```